-The Czech Republic has only been present on UNESCO’s List since 1992 when the historic centres of Prague, Český Krumlov and Telč were given World Heritage status.
-All of the country’s 12 World Heritage Sites are cultural sites… but how many of them can you name?
+The Czech Republic has only been present on the UNESCO List since 1992 when the historic centres of Prague, Český Krumlov and Telč were given World Heritage Sites status.
+All of the country’s 12 World Heritage Sites are cultural ones… but how many of them can you name?

 Historic Centre of Prague (1992)

 Built between the 11th and 18th centuries, the Old Town, the Lesser Town and the New Town speak of the great architectural and cultural influence enjoyed by this city since the Middle Ages.
 The many magnificent monuments, such as Hradcany Castle, St Vitus Cathedral, Charles Bridge and numerous churches and palaces, built mostly in the 14th century under the Holy Roman Emperor, Charles IV.